rtakeshi/latam-challenge/README.md

 2. The cloudbuild.yaml file is hard writen for my free trial account of GCP
 3. We can implement DevSecOps at build time, incorporating SAST (Static Application Security Testing) to evaluate code vulnerabilities and test coverage, as well as SCA (Software Composition Analysis) to provide visibility into requirement vulnerabilities.

 **Difficulties**: I faced some problems when building my container.
-These issues stemmed from my limited knowledge of how to use Docker Hub containers.
+These issues stemmed from my limited knowledge of how to use Docker Hub jupyter/pyspark container.

 ## Docker Container

 Using the jupyter/pyspark-notebook image, I was able to build an environment ready for implementing PySpark and Jupyter Notebook.
 This enables us to maintain consistency in this environment across any machine, simplifying deployment.

-**Difficulties**: When deciding to use a Docker Hub container, I encountered some permission issues when installing new packages in the operating system.
-To avoid future problems in execution, i decided to use the root user.
+**Difficulties**: When deciding to use a Docker Hub container, i encountered some permission issues when installing new packages in the operating system.

 ## Data Exploration